5 Simple Tips for Cleaning and Curating Your Jewelry Box

 Statement jewelry isn’t only for special occasions.
 A bold yet neutral necklace, like Michelle Pajak-Reynolds’s Undina Collection Venus necklace, looks amazing worn with a nice t-shirt and jeans, suit, little black dress or formal occasion gown.
 Photo credit: Julie Stanley/JuleImages

-5. Curate Your Dream Jewelry Collection
+5. Dream a Little: Curate Your Ideal Jewelry Collection

 Now that your jewelry collection is full of pieces that make your heart do a little tap-dance, it’s time to create a wish list to fill in any gaps.
 I like using the Rule of Three as a guideline and think long-term style, not trends.